SnowyFork/business-report/README.md

 # business-report

-This is a code test of multiple different languages
+This is a code sample of multiple different languages I've practiced.
+I haven't done much.